protzermotzer/E6IMAGE/README.md

 If there are any issues, please do not hesitate to contact me.

 ~~N.B.
 To increase framerate of gif, use up and down to change by 1, and Rshift and RCtrl to change by 10~~
+# Usage
+Not too difficult, when prompted:
+- Input whatever tags you want to look up
+- Input the amount of images you'd like to recieve
+- Input whether you'd like the results to be SFW (`0`) or NSFW (`1`)

+- When shown the images, press either `y` or `n` save the image in the specified directory, or to skip the image.
+These do not need to be inputted in the terminal as they are parsed immediately.

 # Issues
-## Gifs
+## ~~Gifs~~ Filetypes other than Image_types (.png, .jpg, etc.)
-- Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
+~~- Some may have unwanted transparency glitching, due to technicalities in GIF compiling.
 (Photosensitive Epilepsy Warning!!!)
-- Framerate is slower or faster than actual file, since there's no way to access actual framerate of image.
+- Framerate is slower or faster than actual file, since there's no way to access actual framerate of image.~~ Currently files other than images will be skipped and cannot be saved.

 ## General
-- The Cancel button while downloading is not functional, use the X in image preview, or in Tag Menu.
-- If the Tag Menu keeps refreshing when you try to submit, you haven't changed the file destinations.
-Refer to setting defaults above.
+- When downloading, the visualiser's cancel button and close window button do not function properly.
+Please close the python window in order to stop termination.